-The selection of candidates shall be based upon the candidates' qualifications, competency, and other reasonable criteria.
+The selection of candidates shall be based on the candidates' qualifications, competency, and other reasonable criteria.
 The appropriate personnel in each department of the College of Medicine shall secure reliable and detailed information on prospective candidates and reach decisions on their relative merits.
-The candidate should be provided with information on the appointment and the University, including the requirements necessary for reappointment, salary increases, promotion, tenure or permanent status
+The candidate should be provided with information on the appointment and the University, including the requirements necessary for reappointment, salary increases, or promotion.